jonbrownorg/jobrown.io/_posts/2024-09-24-lessons-learned-if-i-had-to-build-an-msp-from-scratch-heres-how-id-do-it-in-2024.md

 author: Jon Brown
 permalink: /blog/lessons-learned-if-i-had-to-build-an-msp-from-scratch-heres-how-id-do-it-in-2024/
 published: true
-title: "Lessons Learned: If I had to build an MSP from scratch, here's how I would do it!"
+title: "Lessons Learned: Do no harm.
+Lessons learned from an IT Entrepreneur on how to build an ideal, converting, MSP in 2024"
 description: "Lessons learned from an IT Entrepreneur on how to build an ideal, converting, MSP in 2024"
 blogimgpath: 202408034Up
 tags: